 The North is set for a major economic boost thanks to a new direct air route to India’s capital.
-The new route between Manchester Airport and Delhi was announced at the start of a trade mission to India led by the Prime Minister.
+The new route between Manchester Airport and Delhi was announced in the summer, and has now launched.

-It means that, from November, there will be nine direct flights a week between the North and India, with Manchester Airport being the only outside London to have services to both Mumbai and Delhi.
-They will all operate from Manchester’s state-of-the-art £1.3bn Terminal 2.
+It means that there will now be nine direct flights a week between the North and India, with Manchester Airport being the only outside London to have services to both Mumbai and Delhi.
+All flights will operate from Manchester’s state-of-the-art £1.3bn Terminal 2.

 Delhi is India’s capital and home to its government.
 It is also part of the famous ‘Golden Triangle‘ of Delhi, Agra – home of the Taj Mahal – and Jaipur, which is famed for its pink forts, palaces and temples.